CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Introduction

-To this end, we seek to enhance the spatial understanding of text-to-image generative diffusion models with a comprehensive solution, which we call \frameworkName{} (Comprehensive Method for Positional and Spatial Synthesis).
+To this end, we propose \frameworkName{} (Comprehensive Method for Positional and Spatial Synthesis), a comprehensive solution to enhance the spatial understanding of T2I diffusion models.
 Central to our approach is the Spatial Constraints-Oriented Pairing (\dataEngineName{}) data engine, which extracts object pairs with clear spatial relationships from images, along with their accurate textual descriptions.
 By enforcing strict criteria for visual prominence, positional clarity, and size balance, \dataEngineName{} identifies and validates spatial relationships between object pairs through carefully designed spatial constraints.
-When applied to the COCO~\cite{lin_microsoft_2014} training split, \dataEngineName{} yields a curated set of over 28,000 object pairs, each coupled with spatially-accurate text descriptions of the image content.
-To better exploit the accurate spatial priors, we additionally introduce \mbox{Token} \mbox{ENcoding} \mbox{ORdering} (\peName{}), a plug-and-play module that enhances the preservation of spatial semantics from text input with explicit token ordering information, effectively compensating for the spatial understanding limitations of current text encoders. \peName{} is compatible with any diffusion architecture, adds no extra parameters, and inflicts practically zero inference-time overhead.
+When applied to the COCO~\cite{lin_microsoft_2014} training split, \dataEngineName{} yields a curated set of over 28,000 object pairs, each coupled with spatially-accurate text descriptions.
+To better exploit the spatial priors curated by \dataEngineName{}, we introduce the \mbox{Token} \mbox{ENcoding} \mbox{ORdering} (\peName{}) module.
+This plug-and-play module addresses a key limitation of text encoders by reinforcing the prompt's linguistic structure.
+It does so by injecting explicit token ordering information into the model's attention mechanism, ensuring that the sequential nature of the text is preserved. \peName{} is compatible with any diffusion architecture, adds no extra parameters, and incurs negligible inference-time overhead.